 Storing Leftovers

-The leftovers keep okay in the fridge, in a sealed container, for up to three days, but they are not as good as when freshly made.
-Reheat them gently, covered, in the microwave at 50% power or in a 350°F oven (uncovered).
+You can keep the leftovers in a sealed container in the fridge for up to three days, but they are not as good as when freshly made.
+Reheat them covered in the microwave at 50% power or uncovered in a 350°F oven.
 I don't recommend freezing the leftovers.

 More Fish Recipes